alytaha46/KhabeerTask/README.md

 # Khabeer Task

-Khabeer is an app to view the Payroll of the employers.
+Khabeer is an app to view the Payroll of the employees.

 You can view all the Salary Details by login to the server